 - Carry a small, basic first aid kit that includes at least antiseptic cream, insect repellent, pressure immobilisation bandage, bandaids, sterile non-adhesive pads, hand sanitiser, gloves, a foil rescue blanket, matches, instant icepack, panadol for adults and children, medical tape, two triangular bandages, tweezers and safety pins.
 Update your first aid knowledge of snake and spider bites and what to do if you see a snake.
 Ensure that children stay on the path, do not lift up rocks or go anywhere without you.

 - Plan in detail where you’re going and stay on the main track.
+When bushwalking with children it is best that at least two adults go, in case the unexpected happens.
 Inform someone else where you plan to go and when you plan on returning.
 Keep in touch with them before, during and after your walk.
 If you are going on a lengthy or advanced walk, we recommend dropping into Springwood or Katoomba Police Stations or the Blackheath National Parks Office before you leave for your bushwalk to borrow a free Personal Locator Beacon (PLB).
 This is an emergency distress signal that uses a radio transmitter to communicate with authorities when you’re in serious danger.

 Bushwalking App and TREK Advice